e-laute/validate_encodings/README.md

 Editing
-Musescore Editing: Sources are transcribed and edited in CMN in Musescore (musescoreEditor) CMN Editing: Correction of the abtab polyphonic transcription (meiEditor) Tablature Editing: Tablature editing in mei-friend (meiEditor)
+Musescore Editing: Sources are transcribed and edited in CMN in Musescore (musescoreEditor) MEI Editing: Editing of MEI in mei-friend (meiEditor)

 Transcribing
 Abtab polyphonic Transcribing: Tablature to polyhonic transcription (missing)